flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_03/instructions.md

 Now that we are lazily building our UI, let's add some complexity.
-Our `DailyForecast` object comes with an image for each day, and we can polish this up a bit more.
+Our `DailyForecast` object comes with an image for each day, and we can use that to polish this up a bit more.

 Currently, we are using a `ListTile` in our `Card`.
 This is a super handy widget that handles a lot of layout and padding for you.
 Let's